Rishwanth1537/email-automation-bot/README.md

 # 🧰 Requirements
 The following Python libraries are used:
 # Library   	           Purpose
-smtplib	   ->    To send emails using Gmail's SMTP \n email.mime -> 	 To format the email with subject/body\n schedule	 ->    To schedule the email on specific days\n datetime	 ->    For logging timestamps\n time	     ->    To keep the bot running with time checks\n
+smtplib	   ->    To send emails using Gmail's SMTP | email.mime -> 	 To format the email with subject/body |
+schedule	 ->    To schedule the email on specific days | datetime	 ->    For logging timestamps | time	     ->    To keep the bot running with time checks |

 # 🛠 How It Works
 The script defines sender and receiver email, subject, and body.